Psychologist Therapist Counselling Hamilton

 This video gives an overview of ACT.
 This approach to therapy is based on the concept of how increasing 'Psychological Flexiblity" helps to improve well-being, and in turn reduces mood and anxiety symptoms.
 All of our therapists use ACT and can show you how to increase your psychological flexibility skills.

-EMDR is a highly specialized therapy that is primarily used to treat trauma and PTSD and work on the restructuring of disruptive core beliefs such as deep-rooted feelings of inadequacy, shame, disrupted abilities to trust others etc. EMDR is also increasingly being used to assist with other concerns such as anxiety symptoms, depression, grief.
+EMDR is a highly specialized therapy that is primarily used to treat trauma and PTSD and work on the restructuring of disruptive core beliefs such as deep-rooted feelings of inadequacy, shame, disrupted abilities to trust others etc. EMDR is also increasingly being used to assist with other concerns such as anxiety symptoms, depression, and grief.

 EMDR involves using of a 'bilateral stimuli' (either eye movement, tactile tapping or sound tones) to activate alternating sides of the brain to tax working memory while processing disturbing memory, sensations and emotions.
-This process allows for the resolution of upsetting material, with the aim of lowering the distress associated with a memory or image/cue down to neutral or 0/10 (much of the time within 60-90 minutes).
+This process allows for the emotional and neurological resolution of upsetting material, with the aim of lowering the distress associated with a memory or image/cue down to neutral or 0/10 (much of the time within 60-90 minutes).

 EMDR is not a matter of simply waving a finger in front of someone's face while talking about their trauma.
 In fact, EMDR is a highly structured therapy that involves very little talking.
 EMDR focuses instead on individuals' internal experiences while working towards emotional and somatic resolution of disturbing memories or experiences that are stuck of fixed within the nervous system.